 What You Don’t Know About Fibromyalgia Could Be Costing To More Than You Think

-Read What You Don’t Know About Fibromyalgia Could Be Costing To More Than You Think by Dr. Steven Arculeo, DC and Dr. Ron Stumbris, MD to learn more about Peak Performance Health Care, LTD and our Physical Medicine office in Chicago, IL.
+Read What You Don’t Know About Fibromyalgia Could Be Costing To More Than You Think Dr. Arculeo and the Peak Performance team to learn more about Peak Performance Health Care, LTD and our Physical Medicine office in Chicago, IL.

 We look forward to serving you!
 Call - 312-440-9646.

 If you or your loved ones have been diagnosed with fibromyalgia, you may be wondering what the disorder means for you.
 The condition still remains a mystery, although an estimated 3 to 6 percent of Americans, predominantly women, have fibromyalgia syndrome.
 Even diagnosing the condition can be complex: according to the National Fibromyalgia Association, it can take a patient up to 4 years to be accurately diagnosed.

 - Widespread pain in all 4 quadrants of the body for a minimum of 3 months; and

 - Tenderness or pain in at least 11 tender points when pressure is applied.
 These tender points cluster around the neck, shoulder, chest, hip, knee, and elbow regions.

 Some fibromyalgia experts say, however, that many people may still have fibromyalgia with fewer than 11 tender points if they have widespread pain and several other common symptoms, including: